Tracing the Crew & Families of the World War 1 Battleship

 In particular, we would like to identify members of the ships company that can be seen in the old photographs below.

-Special images which my Grandfather clearly treasured and kept all his life in his old black wallet.
+These are special images which my Grandfather clearly treasured and kept all his life in his old black wallet.

 They must have been very good friends indeed.

 By February 1917 the 1RMLI had moved back into the trenches at Pusieux, just north of the Ancre river on the Somme in northern France.
 On the evening of 16th February the men prepared for an assault against the German's who had taken up positions along the sunken road.
-At 0500am on 17th February, as they formed up ready for the attack, the Germans opened up with a devastating artillery barrage aimed directly on the British assembly area, tipped off it seems by a deserter and captured documents.
+At 0500am on 17th February, as they formed up ready for the attack, the Germans opened up with a devastating artillery barrage aimed directly on the British assembly area, the position tipped off it seems by a deserter and captured documents.

 |University of London Officers Training Corps, Roll of War Service, 1914-1919||